Rmazze/MIS_Project/README.md

 \\\
 use them to set up the network router there is a priority field use it to set up the order on which the Pi connects to the wifi

+- sometimes the Pi doesnt recognize the behringer sound device at the start.
+Just detach and reattach the usb cable.
+This error is recognizable by a "*ALSA input error (snd_pcm_open): No such file or directory*" from pure data console

 MIS@DISI